chandr3w/DEW_amchan/README.md

 * Collections

 ## References
-#TODO
+* Huang, F., & Sverjensky, D. A. (2019).
+Extended Deep Earth Water Model for predicting major element mantle metasomatism.
+Geochimica et Cosmochimica Acta, 254, 192-230.
+* Facq, S., Daniel, I., Montagnac, G., Cardon, H., & Sverjensky, D. A. (2016).
+Carbon speciation in saline solutions in equilibrium with aragonite at high pressure.
+Chemical Geology, 431, 44-53.
+* Facq, S., Daniel, I., Montagnac, G., Cardon, H., & Sverjensky, D. A. (2014).
+In situ Raman study and thermodynamic model of aqueous carbonate speciation in equilibrium with aragonite under subduction zone conditions.
+Geochimica et Cosmochimica Acta, 132, 375-390.
+* Johnson, J.W., Oelkers, E.H. and Helgeson, H.C.
+(1992) SUPCRT92 - A software package for calculating the standard molal thermodynamic properties of minerals, gases, aqueous species, and reactions from 1-bar to 5000-bar and 0C to 1000C.
+Computer and Geosciences 18:899-947.
+* Sverjensky, D. A., Harrison, B., & Azzolini, D. (2014).
+Water in the deep Earth: The dielectric constant and the solubilities of quartz and corundum to 60kb and 1200 C. Geochimica et Cosmochimica Acta, 129, 125-145.
+* Pan, D., Spanu, L., Harrison, B., Sverjensky, D. A., & Galli, G. (2013).
+Dielectric properties of water under extreme conditions and transport of carbonates in the deep Earth.
+Proceedings of the National Academy of Sciences, 110(17), 6646-6650.
+* Zimmer, K., Zhang, Y.L., Lu, P., Chen, Y.Y., Zhang, G.R., Dalkilic, M. and Zhu, C. (2016) SUPCRTBL: A revised and extended thermodynamic dataset and software package of SUPCRT92.
+Computer and Geosciences 90:97-111.

 ## Authors

 * **Andrew Chan** - *Div. of Geological and Planetary Sciences, California Institute of Technology, Pasadena, CA, USA 91125*
 * **Mohit Melwani Daswani** - *Group 3226 (Planetary Interiors and Geophysics).
-NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA 91109
+NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA 91109*
 * **Steven Vance** - *Group 3226 (Planetary Interiors and Geophysics).
-NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA 91109
+NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA 91109*

 ## Change log
+- #TODO

 ### Changes since 0.1.0
+- #TODO

 ### Planned updates
--
--
+- #TODO

 ## License